-- (1) Subject to paragraph 2, the law applicable to liability based upon acts or conduct that induce, contribute to or further an infringement is the same as the law applicable to that infringement. - (2) In case of facilities or services being offered and/or rendered that are capable of being used for infringing or non-infringing purposes by a multitude of users without intervention of the person offering and/or rendering the facilities or services in relation to the individual acts resulting in infringement, the law applicable to the liability of that person is the law of the State where the centre of gravity of her/his activities relating to those facilities or services is located.
+(1) Subject to paragraph 2, the law applicable to liability based upon acts or conduct that induce, contribute to or further an infringement is the same as the law applicable to that infringement.

-- (3) The law designated by paragraph 2 shall only apply if it provides at least for the following substantive standards: - (a) liability for failure to react in case of a manifest infringement and - (b) liability for active inducement. - (4) Paragraph 2 does not apply to claims relating to information on the identity and the activities of primary infringers.
+- (2) In case of facilities or services being offered or rendered that are capable of being used for infringing and non-infringing purposes by a multitude of users without intervention of the person offering or rendering the facilities or services in relation to the individual acts resulting in infringement, the law applicable to the liability of that person is the law of the State where the centre of gravity of her/his activities relating to those facilities or services is located. - (3) The law designated by paragraph 2 shall only apply if it provides at least for the following substantive standards: - (a) liability for failure to react in case of actual knowledge of a primary infringement or in case of a manifest infringement and - (b) liability for active inducement. - (4) Paragraph 2 does not apply to claims relating to information on the identity and the activities of primary infringers.